Bonus Material: Free, Kickass Headline Generator

 Which podcast episode are you more likely to listen to?
 This one, titled “Healthy Eating”:

-Or this one, called “11 Healthy Eating Habits of the Super Fit”?
+Or “11 Healthy Eating Habits of the Super Fit”?

-On a platform with over 400 million videos, you need yours to stand out from the crowd.
+On a platform with over 400 million videos like YouTube, you need yours to stand out from the crowd.

-Keywords are the most important thing to focus on for SEO, right?
+Keywords people are searching is the most important thing to focus on for SEO, right?

-While this is absolutely true, the key word (pun intended) in that sentence is people.
-While you absolutely need to optimize your content for keywords, it’s humans that are searching for those keywords.
-When Google drums up the results for them and they’re scanning the first few options of results to click on, you need to entice them to click on your content first.
+Maybe.
+But the “key word” (pun intended) in that sentence is people.
+Humans are searching for those keywords.
+When Google drums up the results for them and they’re scanning the first few option, you need to entice them to click on your content first.

-While your headline in your content may (and should) differ from what you set as your meta headline, it’s still important to incorporate those keywords into something that search engine users actually want to click.
+While your headline in your content may (and should) differ from what you set as your meta headline, it’s still important to incorporate those keywords into something that people want to click.

 For example, I just typed in “easy healthy recipes” into Google, and these results came up:

-Just because you need to use keywords in your meta title doesn’t mean you should ignore headline formulas, like Best Health Mag must have done in their non-compelling result.
+Just because you need to use keywords in your meta title doesn’t mean you should ignore headline formulas, like Best Health Mag clearly did with their headline “recipes”.

 Use headline formulas after your brand’s name in your titles to draw interest, like Nathan Chan does with the Foundr Magazine Podcast:

-Nathan Barry uses the Objection Preemptive headline formula on his sales page for his product Authority to catch the potential customer’s attention right away.
+Nathan Barry uses the Objection Preemptive headline formula (No/Yes, You [Pre-Empt Objection] to [Achieve Desired Result]) on his sales page for Authority to catch the visitor’s attention right away.

-Jon Morrow uses the Tutorial Headline formula in his sales page for his membership website, Serious Bloggers Only:
+Jon Morrow uses the Tutorial Headline formula (A [Power Word] Tutorial to [Achieve Desired Outcome]) in his sales page for his membership website, Serious Bloggers Only:

 In our recent guide about using power words in your marketing, I told you about how your visitors do not read every word of your article.

-It’s actually just the opposite.
-Your visitors scan over that content you worked so hard to put together, and to throw salt in that wound, they also judge you in less time than it takes to take a bite of their breakfast tacos - about 10 to 20 seconds.
+Instead, they scan over that content you worked so hard to put together, and to throw salt in that wound, they also judge you in less time than it takes to take a bite of their breakfast taco - about 10 seconds.

 But what if you can capture their attention?
 What if you could make them actually read your content rather than just scanning over it, making a snap judgement, and hovering their mouse over the “x” button?